yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

     ## [1] 100

-We had 100 observations where year equal to "0".
+We had 100 observations which the "year" equal to "0".

 `droplevels()` operates on all the factors in a data frame or on a single factor.